Positives

 165w: 11.5-12.5

-For weight, I would stay close to Jones’ recommended weight ranges, but you can go over if it better fits your boot, and it will still ride really well.
+For weight, I would stay close to Jones’ recommended weight ranges, but you can go a little over them if they fit your boot better, and they will still ride really well.

 Shape

-The Jones Ultra Mountain Twin is close to being a true twin but has a little longer nose than tail and two reference stances.
-Freestyle (centered) and Freeride (20mm set back) on sidecut.
-When set up centered it feels almost like a twin but still pretty centered when on the freeride reference stance.
+The Jones Ultra Mountain Twin is close to being a true twin but has a slightly longer nose than the tail and two reference stances: freestyle (centered) and Freeride (20mm set back) on the sidecut.
+When set up centered, it feels almost like a twin, but it is still pretty centered when on the freeride reference stance.

 Camber/On Snow Feel/Ability Level

-The camber on the Jones Ultra Mountain Twin goes well past the inserts but isn’t massive or technical.
-Then, there is a little bit of rocker before the spoon, nose, and tail.
-It makes it a pretty stable ride in most conditions.
+The Jones Ultra Mountain Twin’s camber goes well past the inserts but isn’t massive or technical.
+There is a little bit of rocker before the spoon, nose, and tail, making it a pretty stable ride in most conditions.

 Flex Personality

-The Jones Ultra Mountain Twin is medium stiff, but it isn’t gnarly stiff, and you can still butter.
+The Jones Ultra Mountain Twin is medium stiff, but it isn’t gnarly stiff, and you can still butter it.
 It was just a lot easier to butter the Mountain Twin.
-When it comes to ollie power, I liked the Mountain Twin a little better, too, just because the flex was easy to access and ollies came easier.
+When it comes to Ollie Power, I liked the Mountain Twin a little better, too, because the Flex was easy to access, and Ollie’s came easier.
 Neither was super poppy or far from being dead.

-With a lot of Jones Ultra boards, they felt stiffer, lighter, and poppier than the regular model.
-With the Ultra Mountain Twin it feels more stiff than anything else.
+Many Jones Ultra boards felt stiffer, lighter, and poppier than the regular model.
+The Ultra Mountain Twin feels more stiff than anything else.

-One thing with buttering both Mountain Twins was the spoon nose/tail can wash out on a butter if you aren’t weighting your butter perfectly centered on the nose.
+One thing with buttering both Mountain Twins was the spoon nose/tail, which can wash out on a butter if you aren’t weighting your butter perfectly centered on the nose.

 Uneven Terrain